 - To allow command entities to base their decisions on suitable timely and accurate information and to be able to transmit information swiftly and securely to relevant actors.
-This includes command, control and communication (C3), intelligence, surveillance and reconnaissance (ISR), sensors and electronic warfare. - To reduce the cost for European military missions through verified knowledge of using COTS12/MOTS13 products in civil- and peacekeeping defence environments, thus to increase efficiency and cost-saving across the life cycle and benefit from cost. - To create a European reference for standardised Tactical bubbles and hybrid SDN technologies for interoperability of SDN solutions that will improve the capabilities of the European defence industry to develop and supply state-of-the-art communication solutions. - To reinforce interoperability of EU Member States armed forces, interoperability of SDN solutions with NATO FMN14 initiative. - To contribute to an increased EU military autonomy in this strategic area, where major actors are heavily investing.
+This includes command, control and communication (C3), intelligence, surveillance and reconnaissance (ISR), sensors and electronic warfare. - To reduce the cost for European military missions through verified knowledge of using COTS/MOTS products in civil- and peacekeeping defence environments, thus to increase efficiency and cost-saving across the life cycle and benefit from cost. - To create a European reference for standardised Tactical bubbles and hybrid SDN technologies for interoperability of SDN solutions that will improve the capabilities of the European defence industry to develop and supply state-of-the-art communication solutions. - To reinforce interoperability of EU Member States armed forces, interoperability of SDN solutions with NATO FMN initiative. - To contribute to an increased EU military autonomy in this strategic area, where major actors are heavily investing. - To create a European ecosystem platform for secured 5G devices and infrastructures, including hybrid networks (utilizing both civilian and military radio technologies), configuration and management tools and cyber security fit for military use.

-11 Geofencing is the use of the global navigation satellite system (GNSS) and/or local radio-frequency identifiers
+&lt;sup>15 Geofencing is the use of the global navigation satellite system (GNSS) and/or local radio-frequency identifiers (such as 5G radio base stations, Wi-Fi nodes or Bluetooth beacons) to create virtual boundaries around a location.

-(such as 5G radio base stations, Wi-Fi nodes or Bluetooth beacons) to create virtual boundaries around a location.
-12 Commercial off the shelf, using standard products and software, rather than customer tailored products.
+&lt;sup>16 Commercial off the shelf, using standard products and software, rather than customer tailored products.
 Benefitting the purchasing organisation.

-13 Military making use of COTS (and the high development pace of consumer products).
+&lt;sup>17 Military making use of COTS (and the high development pace of consumer products).

-14 North Atlantic Treaty Organization's Federated Mission Networking
+&lt;sup>18 North Atlantic Treaty Organization's Federated Mission Networking